-The University of Portsmouth is proud to announce two-year postdoctoral fellowship at the Institute of Cosmology and Gravitation (ICG) aimed at promising early career researchers.
+The University of Portsmouth is proud to announce a two-year postdoctoral fellowship at the Institute of Cosmology and Gravitation (ICG) aimed at promising early-career researchers.
 To comply with UKVI legislation, non-EEA candidates are only eligible to apply for this post if it has been advertised for a total of 28 days.

 User Review( votes)

 The University of Portsmouth is a public university in the city of Portsmouth, in the ceremonial county of Hampshire on the south coast of England; it is located mainly on Portsea Island with a population of 205,400, it is the United Kingdom’s only island city.

 Course Level: Fellowship is available to pursue Postdoctoral research programme.

 Study Subject: The fellowship aimed at promising early career researchers in gravitational wave science, cosmology, and astrophysics.

 Award: Salary is in the range £34,520- £37,706per annum.
 Salary is paid into a bank or building society monthly in arrears.